Adam1Adam1/project--one/README.md

 - Find and use external api
 - Render data on page
 - Allow user to choose favorites

-Ability to search using keywords
-Displays images of that matches the keyword given Clicking any image gives you detailed information on how to find temp

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*